 Diabetes

-Tied to a group of diseases that affect how your body processes and manages glucose, diabetes can contribute to severe dehydration.
+Tied to a group of diseases that affect how your body processes and manages glucose, diabetes can contribute to severe dehydration in diabetes patients.
 When an excess amount of glucose builds up in the blood, it forces the kidneys to kick into high gear to try and handle it.

 When the kidneys get overloaded, the body goes into a form of crisis mode and excretes the extra glucose via urine.
-Dehydration occurs when these fluids are pulled from tissues in order to create enough urine to bring the body back into balance.
+Dehydration in diabetes patients occurs when these fluids are pulled from tissues in order to create enough urine to bring the body back into balance.

 POTs syndrome